 There are in life, some affronts you can never quite forgive.
-For instance, the manner in which the Lancia name has been abased by its current owners remains a burning injustice.
-This germ of resentment about Lancia’s fate can be traced to one car to which my personal fealty to the shield and flag marque is indelibly attached.
+For instance, the manner in which the Lancia name has been debased by its current owners remains a burning injustice.
+This germ of resentment about Lancia’s latterday fate can be traced to one car.
 Built to exacting standards, and engineered like little else, this purebred ammiraglia is an automotive old master.

-Patrician and upstanding, the Lancia Flaminia was a car for the elite – wealthy industrialists, Pontiffs, the vestiges of nobility.
-Sombre, yet not stuffy, the big Lancia conducted itself with surprising élan.
+Patrician and upstanding, the Lancia Flaminia was a car intended for the elite – wealthy industrialists, Pontiffs, the vestiges of nobility.
+Sombre, yet not stuffy, the big Lancia saloon conducted itself with surprising élan, courtesy of one of the finest chassis of its era.
 But the Flaminia, especially in more rakish coupé and convertible form was also the favoured transport of Europe’s glitterati – Brigette Bardot, Sophia Loren and Marcello Mastroianni all were owners.

 That other contemporary club of high living – racing drivers – also favoured the big Lancia.
 Fangio drove one, as did Peter Collins and Paul Frère.
 Battista Pininfarina wouldn’t be seen in anything else.
-After all, a Ferrari may have been more powerful, but the Lancia’s superior chassis made a mockery of Maranello’s brash upstart.
+After all, a Ferrari may have been a more powerful symbol of social arrival, but the Lancia’s superior chassis made a mockery of Maranello’s brash upstart.
 Even Enzo allegedly owned one, although he probably didn’t like to publicise the fact.

 The Flaminia’s direct ancestor was the post-war Aurelia model, a car which introduced a new sophistication to a slowly recovering Italian automotive landscape.
 Engineered under the watchful eye of the fêted Vittorio Jano, the car’s V6 power unit (a production car first), de-Dion rear suspension and transaxle gearbox marked a continuation of Lancia’s pre-war reputation for technical innovation.